-Select the Insert tab and then click the arrow next to the Object command on the right of the ribbon.

-- From the popup box that opens, direct to the "A.Nordic Cuisine 2" document (within the Group 1 folder). - Highlight it and click Insert.
+- Select the Insert tab and then click the arrow next to the Object command on the right of the • ribbon. - From the drop-down menu, click "Text from file." - From the popup box that opens, direct to the "A.Nordic Cuisine 2" document (within the Group 1 folder). - Highlight it and click Insert.
 This will combine the two documents. - Notice the formatting adjusts to that of the first document.
 All headers and page numbers adjust accordingly.
 (This does not work with the actual text.
-If the second document had a different font, you would have to change the font to match the first). - The "A.Nordic Cuisine 2" document changed its margin and page number to match "A.Nordic Cuisine."
+If the second document had a different font, you would have to change the font to match the first). - The "A.Nordic Cuisine 2" document changed its margin and page number to match "A.Nordic • Cuisine."